Actuarial and Financial Engineering

 - Optional courses (6 ECTS) – all courses available at the university

 Upon completing the programme, students will receive a Master of Science (Actuarial and Financial Engineering) (MSc) degree.

 The following structure of the programme applies to the current academic year.
 To view the most updated version, please visit the University of Tartu Study Information System and choose the next academic year (if available).

-The Institute of Mathematics and Statistics is part of the Faculty of Science and Technology of the University of Tartu.
+The University of Tartu Institute of Mathematics and Statistics is part of the Faculty of Science and Technology of the University of Tartu.
 The institute's priority is to ensure mathematicians and statisticians are represented in Estonia in the future.
-The institute is active in research and is open to collaboration with fellow institutes and universities.
+The institute is active in research and open to collaborating with fellow institutes and universities.